winksaville/csgrs/readme.md

 Patterns we work to follow throughout the library to improve performance and memory usage:
 - functions should accept borrowed slices, this permits easy use of iterators
 - iterators should be used wherever parallelism may help (and rayon's par_iter)
 - allocations should be kept to a minimum.
-Memory should be read-only if possible, clone if necessary, and offer the choice of transmut in place or create new copy when appropriate
+Memory should be read-only if possible, clone if necessary, and offer the choice of transmut in place or create new copy via appropriate functions

 ## Roadmap / Todo
 - transition sweep, linear_extrude, extrude_between over to Polygon/Multipolygon native / polygon secondary, disengage chulls on shapes